marcodeangelis/stochastic-area-metric/README.md

-The area metric operator is commutative because it's a metric.
+The infix operator `-` that implements the `area-metric` is commutative as we expected because it is in all respects a true metric.
 So swapping the operands will yield the same answer.

 ```python